jamesericdavidson/jamesdavidson.xyz/content/index-about.md

-Tune in to [Swing with Jim](/swingwithjim/) every Thursday, between 19:00 and 21:00 (GMT/BST).
+Tune in to the [Swing with Jim](/swingwithjim/) show every Thursday, between 19:00 and 21:00 (GMT/BST).

+*Courtesy of [FCR Plymouth](https://www.fcradio.co.uk/) (Ferndale Community Radio).*

 {{< radio >}}

-The show gets repeated every Sunday, between 15:00 and 17:00.

-*Courtesy of [FCR Plymouth](https://www.fcradio.co.uk/) (Ferndale Community Radio).*
+From Frank Sinatra and Dean Martin - to Nat King Cole and Tony Bennett - all your favourite big band and swing musicians are here!